GALLERY PRESS

 Vicar Saggner

-Maybe this was because he was brought up with strict family rules, or the reason might be his strange and lonesome nature.
+was an intelligent person, but he never used his mind.
+Everything he did was in opposition to himself.
+He was not an optimist, but behaved like a pessimist.
+He desperately wanted to escape from everything and everybody.
 He ended up with destroying every possession and relationship.
 At the end, he had only his own body.
-His body became his canvas, as he used to say.
+His body became his artwork.
 He joined the Greenpeace and died under the mysterious circumstances while imprisoned at Victoria, B.C.

 Vick Seger

-+ Art is Dead + Arte e Morta + Kunst ist Tot + L’art est Mort + El Arte esta Muerto + Arto Mortis + 艺术已经死了+
++ Art is Dead + Arte e Morta + Kunst ist Tot + L’art est Mort + El Arte esta Muerto + Arto Mortis + 艺术已经死了+ Umjetnost je mrtva +

 © Vjeko Sager ::